tridactyl/tridactyl/src/static/newtab.md

 In the meantime, here are some notes about Tridactyl:

 - Tridactyl is in a pretty early stage of development.
-Please report any issues and make requests for missing features on the GitHub project page [[1]]
+Please report any issues and make requests for missing features on the GitHub project page [[1]].

-- You can view the main help page [here](/static/docs/modules/_excmds_.html).
+- You can view the main help page by typing [`:help`][help]

+- You can contact the developers and other users and contributors for support, to discuss pull requests or whatever on [Matrix][matrix-link], [Gitter][gitter-link], or [IRC][freenode-link].

 Highlighted features:

-- Press `b` to bring up a list of open tabs in the current window; you can type the tab ID or part of the title or URL to choose a tab (the buffer list doesn't show which one you've selected yet, but it does work)
+- Press `b` to bring up a list of open tabs in the current window; you can type the tab ID or part of the title or URL to choose a tab
 - Press `I` to enter ignore mode. `Shift` + `Escape` to return to normal mode.
 - Press `f` to start "hint mode", `F` to open in background
+- Type [`:help hint`][help-hint] to see all the other useful hint modes
 - Press `o` to `:open` a different page
 - Press `s` if you want to search for something that looks like a domain name or URL
 - Bind new commands with e.g. `:bind J tabprev`.
 Type `:help bind` to see help on custom binds.
-- Type `:help` for online help
+- Type [`:help`][help] for online help
 - Use `yy` to copy the current page URL to your clipboard
 - `]]` and `[[` to navigate through the pages of comics, paginated articles, etc.
 - Pressing `ZZ` will close all tabs and windows, but it will only "save" them if your about:preferences are set to "show your tabs and windows from last time"